-It is possible that you can do the job inefficient with more work, but if you have a split second to finish the job you need to be very efficient in the constraint of the two second.
+It is possible that you can do the job inefficient with more work, but if you have a split second to finish the job you need to be very efficient in the constraint of less than a few splits of a second.

-If a fight lasts more than two seconds you still need to be efficient within each split second of the confrontation, otherwise your chances to survive diminish as time passes.
+If a fight lasts few more seconds you still need to be efficient within each split second of the confrontation, otherwise your chances to survive diminish as time passes.

 In addition, while experience is indeed invaluable as long as you survive it with minor injuries, however, how do you make sure that you are competitive enough to face the unknown?